 So, what would our Paleolithic ancestors have eaten?
-Anything that you could have killed or picked; wild game, fish, fruits, vegetables, nuts, seeds and roots.
+Anything that you could have killed or picked; wild game, fish, fruits (limited and depending on where you lived), vegetables, nuts, seeds and roots.
 No grains (agriculture didn’t exist), no dairy (you try and milk a wild animal ), nothing processed (there were no factories to combine the lips and assholes of a pig to make a hot dog) and no sugars (I have nothing clever for this one).

 Let’s flash forward 14,000 years and tie this in to our every day lives in the 21st century.
 There isn’t much in the way of wild game available around big cities and even for someone like me who lives in an area with wild game, unless I’m hunting it myself, it’s expensive.
 So what do I eat?